ecrc/exageostatR/InstallationGuide.md

 ## Linux Installation

 ---
-For users wishing to install dependencies independently on a Linux platform, the following steps can be helpful
+For users wishing to install the software dependencies on their own on a Linux platform, the following steps can be helpful:

 ### CMake >= 3.2.3